 It’s the same with packaging research, for example, at the pack refinement stage when a clear read on issues such as stand-out, and reasoning is required.
 By co-opting a minimum of 100 consumers to check a mocked-up retail fixture rotated with current and proposed new packs and asking them to complete a short questionnaire.
 By identifying the appealing packs and critiquing them within the visual noise of a fixture, a numerical assessment of stand-out is obtainable.
 Adding in a qualitative discussion allows deconstruction and analysis on the pack elements.
 Also reconstruction of the ideal pack design.

 Concluding the quantitative vs. qualitative research debate, there will always be a role for ‘pure’ quantitative and qualitative research approaches.
-However pigeon-holing research into either quantitative or qualitative is unnecessary.
+However, research doesn’t need pigeon-holing into either quantitative or qualitative.

 It is possible, nay easy, to design quantitative-qualitative research to offer the benefits of both.
 By so doing you can gain face-to-face consumer contact and understanding as well as meaningful numeric responses.
 Within this it is possible to set quotas for consumer types.
 It is also possible to realise time and cost savings.
 Marketers just need to decide what they really need.
 Do you need understanding or numbers?
 Or both?
 A creative research agency should guide and inspire their client, even if it goes against what’s specified in the brief.

-Get in touch to find out how our qualitative-quantitative research methods can help you.
+Get in touch to find out how our qualitative-quantitative research methods work.